ChrisVanNiekerkSU/14946092_mini_dissertation/README.md

 # 14946092_mini_dissertation
-Source code associate with the mini-dissertation of Chris van Niekerk
+Source code associate with the mini-dissertation of Chris van Niekerk, presented in partial fulfilment of the requirements for the degree of MEng (Structured) (Industrial Engineering) at the Faculty of Engineering at Stellenbosch University

 #### The .py files contained in this repository include the majority of code written during the execution of this study.